Microsoft.AspNetCore.App for ASP.NET Core

 - Includes all supported packages by the Entity Framework Core team except those that contain third-party dependencies (other than those previously mentioned).

-All the features of ASP.NET Core 2.1 and later and Entity Framework Core 2.1 and later are included in the
+All the features of ASP.NET Core 2.x and Entity Framework Core 2.x are included in the

 Microsoft.AspNetCore.App package.
-The default project templates targeting ASP.NET Core 2.1 and later use this package.
-We recommend applications targeting ASP.NET Core 2.1 and later and Entity Framework Core 2.1 and later use the
+The default project templates targeting ASP.NET Core 2.x use this package.
+We recommend applications targeting ASP.NET Core 2.x and Entity Framework Core 2.x use the

 The version number of the

-Microsoft.AspNetCore.App metapackage represents the ASP.NET Core version and Entity Framework Core version.
+Microsoft.AspNetCore.App metapackage represents the minimum ASP.NET Core version and Entity Framework Core version.

 Microsoft.AspNetCore.App metapackage provides version restrictions that protect your app: